ajhager/rog/README.md

 ===
 ![Rog Screenshot](http://github.com/ajhager/rog/raw/master/data/screenshot.png)

-* Depends only on skelterjohn/go.wde, so little to no dependencies.
+* Depends only on skelterjohn/go.wde.
-* 32bit, unicode console with built in font has been implemented.
+* 32bit, unicode console with built in font.
 * Supports opening multiple windows, each backed by their own console and input.
-* For the moment, it takes inspiration from libtcod (the de facto roguelike library.)
+* Takes inspiration from libtcod (the de facto roguelike library.)

 Plans
 -----
+* Move console to a separate package so other projects can use it.
+* Optimizations to console rendering.
+* Background color flags.
+* String printing.
-* String and shape drawing.
+* Frame time and fps calculation.
 * Keyboard and mouse input routines.
 * Console to console blitting.
+* Console fading.
+* Image blit2x.
+* Saving screenshots.
+* Color constants.
 * Field of view and lighting algorithms.
+* Documentation and tutorials.

 Notes
 -----